Spec Template: Login Flow

 - Copy the JSON above.

-contextsection with your actual tech stack. - Adjust acceptance criteria to match your product's specific requirements.
+- Adjust the outcomes to match your product's specific login requirements.

 - Feed to your agent: Paste directly into Cursor, Windsurf, or your AI-assisted IDE.